 Hawaii Catholic Herald

-Sister Grace Capellas is a Sister of St. Francis of the Neumann Communities.
-She was born in Hakalau, Hawaii.
-Sister has degrees in music, vocal performance and the performing arts.
-She resides at St. Francis Convent in Manoa.
+Sister Rose Loraine Matsuzaki is a Sister of St. Francis of the Neumann Communities.
+She is 64 years professed.
+From Syracuse, she was assigned to St. Joseph, Hilo, in 1960.
+Since 1972, she has been working and residing at St. Francis Convent in Manoa.